 Manner of Payment

-- Colgate shall provide payment for each eligible child who is matriculated for initial undergraduate work at an accredited college or university, except that payment in any one year shall not exceed the tuition and mandatory fees of the institution attended.
+- Colgate shall provide payment of up to half of Colgate’s per semester tuition for each eligible child who is matriculated for initial undergraduate work at an accredited college or university, except that payment in any one year shall not exceed the semester tuition and mandatory fees of the institution attended.
 The term “mandatory fees” shall exclude, among other things, room and board expenses and any other non-academic expenses.

-- Payment shall be made directly to the institution in which an eligible child is enrolled upon certification that the child is duly enrolled as at least a half-time student.
+- Payment shall be made directly to the institution, prior to the start of the semester or upon completion of the seven years of continuous service, in which an eligible child is enrolled upon certification that the child is duly enrolled as at least a half-time student.
 Such certification should state the tuition and mandatory fees charged by the institution attended.
 Special rules apply if an eligible child starts, but does not complete, an academic semester or term, and the Colgate Human Resources Department should be contacted if that occurs.
 Receipt of institutional, state or federal aid does not affect the amount of the Colgate Higher Education Grant; but receipt of the Colgate Higher Education Grant may affect any institutional, state or federal aid offered by the institution where the child is enrolled (including Colgate University) and may reduce any financial aid award.
-3 3171992.3 7/23/2018

-- Except as otherwise provided in the “Special Requirements for Eligible Disabled Children” section of this policy that appears below, no eligible child shall receive such assistance for more than a total of eight semesters or the equivalent.
+- Except as otherwise provided in the “Special Requirements for Eligible Children with a Disability” section of this policy that appears below, no eligible child shall receive such assistance for more than a total of eight semesters or the equivalent.

 To assist the University in financial planning for the allocation of sufficient funds to the Higher Education Grant Program, employees who plan to participate in this Program are requested to notify the Human Resources Department of their intention two years in advance of the proposed date of enrollment in an accredited educational institution.
 Please email firstname.lastname@example.org stating your child’s name and expected high school graduation date.
 No separate form is necessary.